 - Venice Beach

 - Flat Rock Beach and the Palos Verdes Estates Shoreline Preserve

 - Terranea Cove and Abalone Cove

-So which beaches should you visit during your LA trip?
-Because the City of Angels is so massive, we’ve put together a convenient cheat sheet of the best Los Angeles beaches to make your beach day(s) a little less stressful.
-From the glamorous shores of Malibu to the hidden gems of Palos Verdes, here are the best LA beaches to explore and enjoy.
+Thankfully, summer is officially here, and we’re ready for sun, sand, and surf!
+Yet, since LA is such a huge city with so much going on 24/7, it can feel daunting to know which way to go to find your new favorite beach.
+So which beaches should you visit during your next L.A. trip?
+Because the City of Angels is so massive, we’ve put together a cheat sheet of the best Los Angeles beaches to make your beach days a little less stressful.
+From Malibu’s glamorous shores to Palos Verdes’s hidden gems, here are the best L.A. beaches worth exploring.

-This is especially a great place to stop if you’re doing an extended road trip on the Pacific Coast Highway (PCH) to Santa Barbara, Big Sur, and San Francisco.
-If you’re planning to stay in the LA area, it’s probably a good idea to make a day trip of visiting the beach here, hiking the Santa Monica Mountains and cruising the PCH in Malibu.
+This is an especially great stop if you’re doing an extended road trip on the Pacific Coast Highway (PCH) to Santa Barbara, Big Sur, and San Francisco.
+If you’re planning to stay in the LA area, it’s probably a good idea to make a day trip of visiting the beach here, hiking the Santa Monica Mountains, and cruising the PCH in Malibu.

-If you want almost 2 miles of wide and sandy beach closer to the center of the action in Malibu, then you’ll probably want to go to the legendary shores of Zuma Beach.
-While this area tends to be less crowded than the beaches closer to the I-405 Freeway, you probably still want to go as early as you can to find parking, find your spot on the sand, and find your perfect spot to enter the water.
+If you want almost two miles of wide and sandy beach close to the center of the action in Malibu, then you’ll probably want to go to the legendary shores of Zuma Beach.
+While this area tends to be less crowded than the beaches closer to the I-405 Freeway, you probably still want to go as early as possible to find parking, your spot on the sand, and your perfect spot to enter the water.
 After all, local surfers love the close-to-shore breaks here.